Datenlabor/api-Youtube_Comment_Filter/README.md

 ## Overview
 Youtube Comment Filter(YCF) is a website that it can help people to filter the comments.

 Nowadays, people can find any kinds of videos easily by just only need to key some key words in the search bar in YouTube.
-As we know that each video may have many different comments from many different users.
-And these comments may be positve or negative.
-But the users can not have a chance to choose the comments what they want to see.
+As we know that each video can have many different comments from different users.
+These comments showed on YouTube can be positve or negative.
+But there is problem that the users can not have a chance to choose the comments what they want to see.
+And this problem may hurt the user experience while using YouTube.

-In our product, we solve the problem by using Machine Learning algorithm.
-Users can just only get positive comments or negative comments, but also all of them too.
-This method will provide users to have a better environment to watch videos because they don't need to see the comments what they don't want to realize.
+In our product, we try to solve the problem by using Machine Learning algorithm.
+Users can just only get positive/negative comments, but also all of them too.
+Our method will provide users to have a better environment to watch videos because they don't need to see the comments which they don't want to realize.

 ## Short-term usability goals
 - Get comments from users' selected video using YouTube API